abenori/jlreq/README.md

 This package provides the class file and JFM (Japanese font metric) files for LuaTeX-ja / pLaTeX / upLaTeX.
 This aims to implement [Requirements for Japanese Text Layout](https://www.w3.org/TR/jlreq/).

 ## Installation
-Run `make`, then JFM files are created.
+Run `make` to generate JFM files.
 Move the files as follows:

 * *.tfm -> $TEXMF/fonts/tfm/public/jlreq
 * *.vf -> $TEXMF/fonts/vf/public/jlreq
-* jfm-jlreq.lua jfm-jlreqv.lua -> $TEXMF/tex/luatex/jlreq
+* jfm-jlreq.lua, jfm-jlreqv.lua -> $TEXMF/tex/luatex/jlreq
 * jlreq.cls, jlreq-helpers.sty  -> $TEXMF/tex/latex/jlreq

-`make install` will do this where $TEXMF=$TEXMFHOME
+The other way to install is just to run `make install`.
+It will install all files in `$TEXMFHOME`.

 ## Usage
 See [README-ja.md](README-ja.md) (in Japanese).